KubeRocketCI/docs/docs/user-guide/add-library.md

 1. Select all the settings that define how the library will be added to Git server:

     * **Git server** - the pre-configured server where the component will be hosted.
-Select one from the from the drop-down list.
+Select one from the drop-down list.
 Please refer to the [Manage Git Servers](git-server-overview.md) page to learn how to create the one.
     * **Repository name** - the relative path to the repository, such as `epmd-edp/python-python-flask`.
     * **Component name** - the name of the library.
 Must be at least two characters using the lower-case letters, numbers and inner dashes.
     * **Description** - brief and concise description that explains the purpose of the library.